StyraInc/regal/docs/custom-rules.md

 In addition to this, Regal provides many helpful functions, rules and utilities in Rego.
 Browsing the source code of the [regal.ast](https://github.com/StyraInc/regal/blob/main/bundle/regal/ast.rego) package to see what's available is recommended!

+## Community

+If you'd like to discuss custom rules development or just talk about Regal in general, please join us in the `#regal` channel in the Styra Community[Slack](https://communityinviter.com/apps/styracommunity/signup)!